gariev/xref/README.md

 * <a name="XT02"> **Possible use of \$this, self:: or parent:: is global scope** (severity: warning, code: XT02)

-    Similar to the above, caused by using $this/self/parent in global scope in file that doesn't contain other clases and/or methods and, therefore, can be included into body of class method.
+    Similar to the above, caused by using $this/self/parent in global scope in file that doesn't contain other classes and/or methods and, therefore, can be included into body of class method.
     For this codestyle, see Joomla project:

 ```php